AntonioJessie/pocket-weather-bell/README.md

 If the ERC-8021 data suffix changes, update both the Wagmi configuration and each write call.

 Review `contracts/PocketWeatherBell.sol` when changing the frontend write actions.

+Keep action labels clear so users understand which weather mood they are selecting.

+## License

+No license information is provided in the original project README.

+Add a license file if the project should be distributed under a specific license.